 Maybe you can’t afford the ritzy restaurant.
 Perhaps your sweetheart will appreciate the meal you cook from scratch much more anyway, especially if you don’t usually cook for her.
 Whatever your reason for having Valentine’s dinner at home, eating at the kitchen table is too humdrum.
-Dust off the dining room table or lay a blanket in your living room; just be sure to protect your carpet from food, candle wax and wine stains.
+Dust off the dining room table or lay a blanket in your living room; just be sure to protect your carpet from food, candle wax and wine stains, as you want everything to be as romantic as possible and if you feel adventurous you can also get a companion for you and your partner at SkipDaGames online.
 Here are some tips for avoiding romance-ruining accidents:

 When you’re not bumping into a stack of books or tripping over an ottoman, your wine glass’ contents are more likely not to spill onto your carpet.
 Your first task when setting up the romantic meal is to completely de-clutter the room.
 Shove couches against the wall, carry smaller pieces of furniture out of the room and pack knickknacks away.
 Remember that you’re probably going to dim the lights to set the mood, and the less there is to trip over, the safer you — and your carpet — will be.

 After you clear the room, you’ll unearth dust and grimy parts of the carpet.
 Vacuum the entire room thoroughly so you can better see which stains are old and which are new the day of the dinner.
 Sprinkle baking soda over the carpet and let it soak overnight before vacuuming if you want to add a fresh scent to the room.

 If your carpet is unexpectedly stained or hasn’t been cleaned in a while, call in Carpet Cleaning Omaha professional cleaners a few days before the event to thoroughly clean the carpet and make the room seem brighter, cleaner and ready for romance.